Budibase/website/content/blog/automation/invoice-automation.md

 So, we can think about some of the concrete ways that automating invoice processes benefits your business.

 We already touched briefly on the financial side of this.
-When we reduce the number and complexity of human interactions required within our processes, we’ll see a corresponding decrease in both direct and indirect costs.
+When we reduce the number and complexity of human interactions required within our processes, we’ll see a corresponding decrease in both direct and indirect costs in all [types of workflows](https://budibase.com/blog/automation/types-of-workflow/).

 For example, the labor hours required for invoice processing and the costs associated with human error.